 Question: What is a Special Needs Trust?

-A Supplemental Needs Trust containing certain provisions may be established to administer and distribute Trust assets to a beneficiary with special needs without otherwise disqualifying them from governmental benefits.
+A Special Needs Trust containing certain provisions may be established to administer and distribute Trust assets to a beneficiary with special needs without otherwise disqualifying them from governmental benefits.
 If drafted properly, the assets in the Trust are not counted for the purpose of determining eligibility for governmental benefits.
-A properly drafted self-settled Supplemental Needs Trust will require the Trust to pay back the government after the death of the special needs individual for governmental benefits provided to the individual.
+A properly drafted self-settled Special Needs Trust will require the Trust to pay back the government after the death of the special needs individual for governmental benefits provided to the individual.
 If the assets are depleted then they do not need to be reimbursed.
-Supplemental Needs Trusts should be drafted with care.
+Special Needs Trusts should be drafted with care.
 The instrument should not direct the Trustee to make disbursements for a disabled person’s heath, maintenance or support as this will cause the Trust assets to be includable in determining eligibility for governmental benefits.
 One way to accomplish this goal is to give the Trustee absolute discretion on disbursements.
 When distributions are up to the Trustee’s sole and absolute discretion, the assets in the Trust are not counted when calculating eligibility for governmental benefits.

 Special Needs Trusts can be a valuable tool in planning for disabled individuals.
 The process requires consideration of many issues and should be approached with care by qualified professionals.